Ana M. Briongos

-Ana M. Briongos (born 1946 in Barcelona, Spain), also known as Ana Briongos or Ana María Briongos.
+Ana M. Briongos (29 December 1946 – 25 June 2024), also known as Ana Briongos or Ana María Briongos, was a Spanish lecturer and writer.

+Biography

 She finished a five-year degree in physics at the University of Barcelona.
 Later she studied Persian at the University of Tehran during the time of the Shah, and worked in Iran and Afghanistan.

-She came back to Spain and for ten years she was the director of Interway an Organisation for International Student Exchange.
+She came back to Spain and for ten years she was the director of Interway, an Organisation for International Student Exchange.
 After the Iranian Revolution she became acquainted with post-revolutionary Iran from Isfahan, where she worked in a carpet store in the city's bazaar while she was writing her third book.
 She then went to India and lived in Calcutta for several years.

 Briongos felt the need to tell what she had seen, lived, and felt in these countries.
 As a result, she wrote six books in Spanish and Catalan, which have been translated into several languages, all of them explaining daily life and the experiences of everyday people, with the idea that information should not remain only in the hands of television cameras, journalists, and anthropologists.

-Nowadays she gives lectures and conferences in universities and social organisations.
+She gave lectures and conferences at universities and social organisations.